 \subsection{AGN SED Analysis}

 The \textsc{GalfitS} AGN-host decomposition (Section~\ref{sec:galfits}) treats the observed AGN luminosity in each band as an independent parameter.
-Unlike the rest‐frame luminosity, the observed AGN luminosity is defined as $L_{\mathrm{AGN}} \equiv 4\pi f_{\mathrm{AGN}} D_L^2$, where $f_{\mathrm{AGN}}$ is the observed (fitted) flux in a given filter and $D_L$ is the luminosity distance (Table~\ref{tab:gsresultagn}). \textsc{GalfitS} adopts a minimal‐parameter model to further characterize the broad‐band SED of the AGN.
-Motivated by the composite UV-optical spectrum of quasars of \cite{VandenBerk2001AJ}, we employ a single power law ($f_\lambda \propto \lambda^{\beta}$) for the high-luminosity quasars and for the less luminous subsample a broken power law that breaks at $5100$\,\AA.
+Unlike the rest‐frame luminosity, the observed AGN luminosity is defined as $L_{\mathrm{AGN}} \equiv 4\pi f_{\mathrm{AGN}} D_{c}^2$, where $f_{\mathrm{AGN}}$ is the observed (fitted) flux in a given filter and $D_{c}$ is the comoving distance (Table~\ref{tab:gsresultagn}). \textsc{GalfitS} adopts a minimal‐parameter model to further characterize the broad‐band SED of the AGN.
+Motivated by the composite UV-optical spectrum of quasars of \cite{VandenBerk2001AJ}, we employ a single power law ($f_\lambda \propto \lambda^{\beta}$) for the high-luminosity quasars and a broken power law that breaks at $5100$\,\AA for the less luminous subsample.
 This parameterization suffices because our longest observed filter only reaches $\sim4700$\,\AA\ in the rest-frame for the luminous sources at higher redshifts.
 The free parameters of this SED are the rest‐frame luminosity at $5100$\,\AA\ ($L_{\mathrm{5100}}$), the UV spectral index $\beta_{\mathrm{UV}}$ for $\lambda \leq 5100$\,\AA, and the optical spectral index $\beta_{\mathrm{opt}}$ for $\lambda \geq 5100$\,\AA.
 We include broad (O\,VI $\lambda 1038$, Ly$\alpha$, N\,V $\lambda 1242$, Si\,IV $\lambda 1400$, C\,IV $\lambda 1549$, He\,II $\lambda 1640$, C\,III] $\lambda 1909$, Mg\,II $\lambda 2800$, H$\gamma$, H$\beta$, H$\alpha$) as well as narrow (H$\beta$, [O\,III] $\lambda \lambda 4959,\, 5007$, [O\,I] $\lambda \lambda 6300,\, 6364$, [N\,II] $\lambda \lambda 6548,\, 6584$, H$\alpha$, [S\,II] $\lambda \lambda 6716,\, 6731$) emission lines, whose relative intensities are linked via empirically established scaling relations.
-In particular, the broad H$\alpha$ and H$\beta$ luminosities are tied to $L_{\mathrm{5100}}$ following \citet{Greene2005ApJ}, and other lines are scaled according to the composite spectrum of \citet{VandenBerk2001AJ}.
+In particular, the broad H$\alpha$ and H$\beta$ luminosities are tied to $L_{\mathrm{5100}}$ following \citet{Greene2005ApJ}\footnote{The luminosities of the broad H$\alpha$ and H$\beta$ lines are allowed to deviate from the \citet{Greene2005ApJ} scaling relations.
+We fit for this offset with a Gaussian prior of $\sigma=0.2$\,dex, motivated by the intrinsic scatter reported in \citet{Greene2005ApJ}.
+For a given $M_\mathrm{BH}$, the line widths are tied to $L_{\mathrm{5100}}$ following \citet{Greene2005ApJ}.
+The line centroids are fixed to their laboratory rest-frame wavelengths.}, and other lines are scaled according to the composite spectrum of \citet{VandenBerk2001AJ}.